Sound insulation and acoustics with glass doors

 Quietly: Glass doors made of LSG

 Premium glass doors from Griffwerk are made of double-layer laminated safety glass (LSG).
 The double structure reduces the permeability of sound because the elastic inner film absorbs vibrations.
-VSG glass is therefore even used for soundproof windows.
+LSG glass is therefore even used for soundproof windows.
 They also perform this service as interior doors.
 The thickness of the double-layered glass also gives the doors "heaviness".
 The sound when closing the door seems quieter and of higher quality, comparable to the door of an expensive car.
 At the same time, the inner film acts like a cushion that absorbs the sound that occurs when the door is banged and prevents rattling noises.

 How does LSG change the room acoustics?